Zhong-Lab-UCSD/HiCtool/README.md

 - [Windows](https://builtvisible.com/download-your-website-with-wget/)
 - [MacOS](https://esgf.github.io/esgf-swt/wget/2016/03/16/wget-command-not-found.html)

-**In this case go to the [Google Drive folder with all the files](https://drive.google.com/drive/u/1/folders/1Q4RwOGlVZ4m42nfQMgihzh_7xnVllIxH) and download the files.**
+**Otherwise go to the [Google Drive folder with all the files](https://drive.google.com/drive/u/1/folders/1Q4RwOGlVZ4m42nfQMgihzh_7xnVllIxH) and download the files.**

 Go to the directory where you downloaded the files and open a Python console on the **unix shell** (by simply typing ```python```) and then execute the script on the **Python console**:
 ```Python